How Aging Tires Can Cause Unexpected Blowouts

 Gone are the days of just measuring your tire tread with a penny to see if you need to replace them.
 Now you need to know your tires’ birthday too!
 Because research indicates that tires more than six years old should be retired, regardless of their tread depth or their miles on the road.

 As tires age and are exposed to heat, the rubber deteriorates.
 That’s because rubber absorbs oxygen, which causes what is called thermo-oxidative aging.
-Sean Kane, president of Safety Research & Strategies, Inc., an organization that researches and analyses motor vehicle issues, gives us an everyday point of comparison:
+Sean Kane, president of Safety Research & Strategies, Inc., an organization that researches and analyzes motor vehicle issues, gives us an everyday point of comparison:

 “If you take a rubber band that’s been sitting around a long time and stretch it,